 MISMATCH IN WORKFORCE NEEDS VS. SUPPLY

 The Georgetown Center for Education and the Workforce reports that 99% of the new jobs created nationally after 2008 required some type of training beyond high school.
-In DFW, 30% jobs are now considered middle-skill jobs, which require an associate degree or industry/technical certificate.
+In DFW, 30% of jobs are now considered middle-skill jobs, which require an associate degree or industry/technical certificate.
 These jobs pay, on average, $51,000 a year.

 EDUCATION OPPORTUNITY GAPS

-Only 10% of eighth grade students from low-income families in Dallas County earned a two- or four-year degree within six years following their high school graduation, according to the most recent longitudinal study from the Texas Higher Education Coordinating Board.
+Only 10% of eighth-grade students from low-income families in Dallas County earned a two- or four-year degree within six years following their high school graduation, according to the most recent longitudinal study from the Texas Higher Education Coordinating Board.
 Fewer than three in 10 of all Dallas County high school graduates complete college within six years.